SeleniumHQ/selenium-ide/docs/introduction/command-line-runner.md

 #### Option 2

-As an alternative to the `.side.yml` file, you can specify your run-time parameters in a YAML file with a name and location of your choosing and specify its location when running your tests.
+Alternative to using a `.side.yml` file, you can specify your run-time parameters in a YAML file with a name and location of your choosing, and then specify its location when running your tests.

 ```sh
 selenium-side-runner --config-file "/path/to/your/config.yaml"
 ```

-When using the `--config-file` flag, the `.side.yml` will be ignored.
+__NOTE: When using the `--config-file` flag, the `.side.yml` will be ignored.__

+## Selenium IDE Configuration

+### Test Parallelization In A Suite

+Out of the box, the runner executes suites in parallel, but tests within a suite are executed sequentially.

+To run tests in a given suite in parallel, you'll need to update the settings for that suite in Selenium IDE.

+1. Switch to the `Test Suites` view in Selenium IDE
+2. Click the drop-down menu next to the name of the suite you'd like to configure and click `Settings`
+3. Click the checkbox for `Run in parallel`
+4. Click `Submit`
+5. Save your Selenium IDE project file

+To configure more than one suite to run this way, repeat steps 1-4 in each suite.
+Be sure to save the project file once you're done.

 ## Advanced Options